 Skirt the base of the scenic Berici hills, culminating along the Bacchiglione River at the "original" Monticello, near the gates of Vicenza.
 This evening you'll tour Vicenza before dinner at a restaurant of your choice.

 Cruise along the edge of the Mincio River to the darling hamlet of Valeggio-Sul-Mincio.
-Pause in enchanted Borghetto for lunch and then return to your bike to glide through the Custoza vineyards to your hotel.
+Visit Borghetto village for lunch then return to your bike to glide through the Custoza vineyards to luxuriate at your hotel.